Sustainable Procurement – What Is It & Why It’s Important

 Implementing sustainable supply chain management ensures that a business has a holistic view of compliance or regulatory risks related to ESG while enjoying the benefit of ensuring that the organization is always fully compliant as changes in regulations are made.

 Organizations can achieve this by refining their procurement activities and putting the supply chain at the forefront when making changes.
-This could include ensuring that ethical and environmental considerations are present during the supplier onboarding process.
+This could include ensuring that ethical and environmental considerations are present during the onboarding process using supplier onboarding software.

 Seeking out partners who share the same ESG principles ensures that supplier compliance with regulations can be adhered to at all times and will have more comprehensive business benefits further down the line when changes to regulations occur.